DataDog/documentation/content/en/logs/explorer/facets.md

 **Hidden facets in other contexts**

-Hidden facets are also hidden from auto-complete in the search bar, and drop down in analytycs (measure, group-by) for the Log Explorer.
+Hidden facets are also hidden from auto-complete in the search bar, and drop down (such as measure, group-by) in analytics for the Log Explorer.
 However, hidden facets are still valid for search queries (in case you copy-paste a log-explorer link for instance).

 Hidden facets have no impact aside from the log explorer (livetail, monitors or widget definition in dashboards for instance).